ftggit/bookspin/README.md

 # BookWheel

-BookWheel is a Flask application that scrapes a public Goodreads shelf, stores the books in PostgreSQL, and visualises them as a spinning wheel so you can pick your next read.
+BookWheel is a Flask application that scrapes a public Goodreads shelf, stores the books in a database, and visualises them as a spinning wheel so you can pick your next read.
 You can also add or remove books manually.
 The project is production-ready for self-hosting or deployment to Azure App Service.

 ## Requirements

 - Python 3.11+
+- SQLite (bundled with Python) for local development
-- PostgreSQL 13+
+- (Optional) PostgreSQL 13+ if you prefer running against Postgres
 - (Optional) Docker / Azure CLI for deployment

 ## Local Development